Cookies And The GDPR

 For technical reasons we set up a 'session cookie' to allow the website framework to run properly.
 This session cookie helps manage the security of the site and does not store any user-generated information.

-Secondly, we use two cookies to remember whether you have been shown the cookie information message that appears when you first visit the site.
+Secondly, we use two cookies to remember whether the device you are using has displayed the cookie information message that appears when you first visit the site.
 The first session cookie will tell us whether you have clicked and closed the message, and a second 'persistent cookie' will be stored by your browser for 90 days (unless you empty your browser cache) to let us know when you next visit that you are already aware the Chestnut Lane School Website uses cookie technology.
 When 90 days have passed, we will show you a reminder.

 Lastly, we set a session cookie if your device has a high-resolution ('retina') screen.
 This allows us to send higher quality images to your browser if they are available.